Weesho-Lapara/mkdocs-asyncapi-plugin/README.md

 # mkdocs-asyncapi-plugin

-The `mkdocs-asyncapi-plugin` helps render AsyncAPI schemas in your MkDocs markdown pages.
+The `mkdocs-asyncapi-tag-plugin` helps render AsyncAPI schemas in your MkDocs markdown pages.
 It uses the AsyncAPI Standalone React component to render your AsyncAPI schema files.
 This plugin supports both `.json` and `.yml` files.

 ## Installation